 Theresa is our in-house accountant and has worked for SBN and the not for profit sector for more than 15 years.
 Her favourite pastimes are gardening, cooking, reading and walking in the Waitakere Ranges.

-Adam is the Sustainability Manager at Waste Management, New Zealand’s largest waste service provider.
-He is leading the company’s transition to a low carbon and more sustainable future.
-He is a Chartered Environmentalist with an MSc in Environmental Management from Hertfordshire University, in the UK.
-Adam’s sustainability knowledge has been built across a diverse range of organisations including City of London, PepsiCo and Unitec.
-He is the Chairperson of IEMA-NZ, the United Kingdom’s sustainability organisation with over 15,000 members.
+Adam is the Head of Sustainability at Auckland Transport, working to reduce those important roadinggreenhouse gas emissions.
+He is leading Auckland Transport’s transition to a low carbon and more sustainable future.
+Adam is a Chartered Environmentalist with an MSc in Environmental Management from Hertfordshire University, in the UK.
+Adam’s sustainability knowledge has been built across a diverse range of organisations including Waste Management, City of London, PepsiCo and Unitec.
+He is the Chairperson of IEMA-NZ, an international sustainability organisation headquartered in the UK with over 20,000 members.

 Barry Coates is founder and CEO of Mindful Money, a social enterprise shifting investment towards ethical investment and sustainability.
 Barry has been active in sustainability since the Earth Summit in 1992, working in NZ and internationally on fair trade, climate change and poverty.
 Barry has worked across business, government and charities.
 Since returning to NZ in 2003, he was head of Oxfam Aotearoa for a decade, initiated a sustainability programme at The University of Auckland and was briefly a Green Party list MP.
 Barry has a Master’s in Management from Yale University and was awarded Sustainability Champion in the 2016 NZI Sustainable Business Network Awards.
 Barry has many years of governance experience, including on boards of member organisations.
 He is an enthusiastic supporter of SBN’s work.